• Skip to primary navigation

 You don’t walk away from your scroll session feeling better about yourself – you feel worse – you feel like you’re missing out.

 Each comparison pinches you with a tiny twinge of jealousy deep down.
-You wish your life was as good but you think it’s not.
+You wish your life were as good, but you think it’s not.

-So you’re constantly comparing, and you start to notice where you believe your falling short.
+So you’re constantly comparing, and you start to notice where you believe you fall short.

 But here’s the secret – Facebook isn’t REAL.
 It’s fake.